bernadette mcmenamin

 Photograph of Bernadette McMenamin

-I’ve just receive a response to my post about Internet filtering and child pornography from Child Wise CEO Bernadette McMenamin.
+I’ve just received a response to my post about Internet filtering and child pornography from Child Wise CEO Bernadette McMenamin.
 She raises some good questions — particularly why people in the Internet industry seem to react so angrily when there doesn’t seem to be any argument about child pornography and other exploitation being A Bad Thing.

 Ms McMenamin has given permission for her response to be published.
 I’ve highlighted what I think are her most interesting questions.
 Answers appreciated.
 I’ll be drafting my own reply overnight.